EricZinda/Perplexity/backlog.md

             - Just so, it seems like "the soup" should select the "in scope concept" of "soup" and also instances of it
             - "did I order the soup" is equivalent to "I ordered a thing that is the soup"
               - which could be selected by the logic for "the" as a global constraint?
+              - This could be paid attention to by the noun() handler
             - It seems like concepts might be good for phrases that are creating things, asking for things, tc
+      Design:
+        - set the variable binding so that it doesn't require globally unique values AND gives the instances we are looking for
+        - Problem is: All criteria are gathered up-front
+          - Really, this is a different interpretation, much like the transformers are
+          - It needs to do a whole plurals stream evaluation cycle of its own
+          - Could this also be a better way to handle alternative predications???
+            - Would make things much slower...
+            - But it seems more conceptually clear...
 - "What did we order?" -> Nothing
   - Because "we" didn't order anything...Just I did
 - Do I have a son?